-- We aim to include 1,500 patients in Sweden, making EFFECTS the largest RCT study of stroke in Sweden.
+- We have included 1,500 patients in Sweden, making EFFECTS the largest RCT study of stroke in Sweden ever.

 - A collaboration with FOCUS and AFFINITY, two other international, investigator-led studies, with the same inclusion and exclusion criteria.
 A meta-analysis of individual patient data is planned.